Run For Office

 If a candidate wants to run for office, a supportive family is one of your strongest assets.

 “I didn’t run for office ‘with a family’.
-I ran for office because of my family.” — Rebecca Mitchell, Representative-Elect; GA House, District 106
+I ran for office because of my family.” — Rebecca Mitchell, former Representative; GA House, District 106

 Securing Family Buy-In